iabsis/pyscanweb/README.md

 # pyscan

-Python web interface is a web interface that allows users to use the pyinsane library.
+Pyscan is a web interface that allows users to use the pyinsane library.

 # Development